kollstrom/tdt4237/README.md

 Do not merge your branch straight to master after you're done with a fix.
 Make a pull request, and have someone review, test and merge it to master.

+Rebase master into your local branch if there has been changes to the master branch after you branched out from it: `git rebase origin/master`.

 If you want to clean up your messy commit history before you do a pull request, have a look at [interactive rebasing](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
 This is not a must.